zotonic/zotonic/doc/dev/directory-structure.rst

 Directory structure
 ===================

-Zotonic's directory structure is somewhat different from a regular Erlang application::
+Zotonic’s directory structure is somewhat different from a regular Erlang application::

   zotonic/